 Faculty can also collect mid-term feedback anonymously from students using in-class or online surveys.
 Both have the potential benefit of reducing the time allocated to compiling responses.
 The absence of facilitated dialogue, however, limits opportunities for students to compare views and for faculty to identify specific issues that underlie the collective sentiment of their students, as well as the emotional register of these concerns.
 Similarly, faculty do not derive the full benefit of constructive suggestions offered by their students.

 - an instructor and facilitator meet to discuss the SGID process and schedule the interview; the latter requires ~30 min of class time

 - on the scheduled day, the instructor introduces the facilitator, explains the purpose of the interview, then leaves the classroom

-- the facilitator divides students into small groups to discuss what they like and dislike about the course and what suggestions that might offer for improvement
+- the facilitator divides students into small groups to discuss what aspects of the course either facilitates or hinders their learning and what specific suggestions they might offer for improvement

-- group information is shared with the class and the facilitator then guides the students to reach a consensus on the course’s strengths and weaknesses
+- group information is shared with the class and the facilitator then guides the students to reach a consensus on their responses.

 - the facilitator meets with the instructor at a later time to discuss the results and consider strategies for faculty-student dialogue and/or fine-tuning the instructional approach